IBM/flow-compiler/flowc/README.md

 # Quick Start
 The flow-compiler is written in **C++** and uses a variety of open source components.
-The generated code also has some dependencies on open source libraries.
+The generated code also has dependencies on open source libraries.

 The first step is to install the required components:
     * **C++** compiler that supports the *c++11* standard